 The caption read: “A big ‘For Sale’ sign in a Chicago yard mutely tells the tragic story of Mr. and Mrs. Ray Chalifoux, who face eviction from their apartment.
 With no place to turn, the jobless coal truck driver and his wife decide to sell their four children.

 Family members accused the mother of being paid to stage the photo, which may have been part of the story, but unfortunately, she was dead serious about selling her children.
-Within two years all of the children pictures, as well as the baby she was carrying at the time, were sold off to different homes.
+Within two years all of the children pictured, as well as the baby she was carrying at the time, were sold off to different homes.

 They were often chained up in a barn and forced to work long hours in the field.
 Milton remembers being called a “slave” by his new father figure, a label he accepted at the time because he didn’t understand what it meant.

-Although it seems that RaeAnn and Milton were never officially adopted by their abusers, their brother David, who was in his mother’s womb at the time of photograph, was legally adopted by Harry and Luella McDaniel, who only lived a few miles away.
+Although it seems that RaeAnn and Milton were never officially adopted by their abusers, their brother David, who was in his mother’s womb at the time of the photograph, was legally adopted by Harry and Luella McDaniel, who only lived a few miles away.

 RaeAnn left home at 17, shortly after undergoing a brutally traumatic situation.
-As a young teen she was kidnapped and raped, which resulted in a pregnancy.
-She was sent away to a home for pregnant girls, and had her baby adopted when she returned.
+As a young teen, she was kidnapped and raped, which resulted in a pregnancy.
+She was sent away to a home for pregnant girls and had her baby adopted when she returned.

-As Milton grew older, he reacted to the beatings, starving, and other abuses with violent rages.
+As Milton grew older, he reacted to the beatings, starvation, and other abuses with violent rages.
 A judge deemed him a menace to society, and he spent a number of years in a mental hospital after being forced to choose between that and a reformatory (a juvenile detention center).

-The siblings didn’t know what happened with Lana and Sue Ellen, however years later they were able to reconnect with them via social media.
+The siblings didn’t know what happened with Lana and Sue Ellen, however, years later they were able to reconnect with them via social media.
 Lana had died in 1998 of cancer, but Sue Ellen Chalifoux was still alive.

-The woman in the photograph remarried after selling/giving away her five children, and had four more daughters.
+The woman in the photograph remarried after selling/giving away her five children and had four more daughters.
 When her other children eventually came to see her, she’s described as completely lacking love for her estranged children, or having any regret for letting them go.